hmrc/ukim-auth-checker-api/resources/public/api/conf/1.0/Service_Guide.md

 Production	https://api.service.hmrc.gov.uk/customs/uk-internal-market/authorisations

 ### Validating a collection of EORI numbers
-Link to GET method in UKIMS v1.0 Reference Guide
+Link to GET method in UKIMS v1.0 Reference Guide here
 ### Example of a GET request
-Example of Curl script with URL and query parameters
+Example of Curl script with URL and query parameters here

 ## Error Responses